satoshinakamoto007/wallets/docs/part3_deeperintoCLVM.md

 We now have a design pattern that allows us to create recursive programs that can be part of smart contracts, and more complicated ChiaLisp puzzles.

-For some more examples of ChiaLisp programs, you can check out our [list of examples](./example_programs.md)

-In [part 4](part4_highlevel.md) we will look at the higher level ChiaLisp language that can be compiled into CLVM.
+In [part 4](./part4_compiler_and_tips.md) we will cover the higher level language, and other tips for smart contract development.